klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 of a group of people.
 It typically corresponds to a research project, though there are other project types also, e.g., to give people access in the context of a course, or for organisational issues, e.g., a project for VSC support.
-Most projects are short-lived, with a typical duration of 4 to 6 months for benchmarking projects or one year for a regular project.
+Most projects are short-lived, with a typical duration of 4 to 6 months for benchmarking projects or one year for a regular project (which is the maximum duration agreed upon in the consortium).

 Projects are also the basis for most research allocations on LUMI.
 In LUMI there are three types of resource allocations, and each project needs at least two of them:

-1. A compute budget for the CPU nodes of LUMI (LUMI-C), expressed in core-hours.
+1. A compute budget for the CPU nodes of LUMI (LUMI-C and the CPU-only large memory nodes), expressed in core-hours.
-2. A compute budget for the GPU nodes of LUMI (LUMI-G), expressed in GPU-hours.
-As the mechanism was already fixed before it became publically known that for all practical purposes one AMD MI250X GPU should really be treated as 2 GPUs, one GPU-hour is one hour on a full MI250X, so computing for one hour on a full LUMI-G GPU node costs 4 GPU-hours.
+2. A compute budget for the GPU nodes of LUMI (LUMI-G and the visualisation nodes), expressed in GPU-hours.
+As the mechanism was already fixed before it became publicly known that for all practical purposes one AMD MI250X GPU should really be treated as 2 GPUs, one GPU-hour is one hour on a full MI250X, so computing for one hour on a full LUMI-G GPU node costs 4 GPU-hours.
 3. A storage budget which is expressed in TB-hours.
 Only storage that is actually being used is charged